getbeb/claude-beb/DESIGN.md

 Consuming on the agent's behalf, delivering bodies, filesystem watching from hook processes, presence, multiple identities per session, remote mailboxes.
-Whatever claude-beb cannot learn by running beb in the session's directory, it does not know.
+Whatever claude-beb cannot learn by running beb as the session's identity, it does not know.

 ## Design test